banushi-a/sfml-sandbox/README.md

 ### Latest Update

+- 08/11/2024 Random number generation now follows the singleton design pattern in its own class, yay less overhead!

+### Old Updates

+- 08/10/2024 Reworked File Structure!
+Headers have been moved to ./include and source into.... well ./src

 - 08/09/2024 It's been a minute!
 Fire now interacts with gas

-### Old Updates

 - 12/17/2023 The spawning has been reworked, again.
 You now can spawn in nxn for n in { 1, 3, 5, 7, 9 }.
 With larger spawn areas, we encounter performance issues.
 I would like to investigate routes we can take to optimize the computations.